CHILD SUPPORT LAWYER PROUDLY SERVING SANTA ROSA AND ALL OF SONOMA COUNTY

 - Necessary job-related expenses;

 It’s important to rely on an experienced attorney to help you gather as many deductions as possible.
-The attorneys at the Law Office of Carolyn Vandyk will make sure every penny of any deductions is included in the judge’s calculation.
+The attorneys at Vandyk Law will make sure every penny of any deductions is included in the judge’s calculation.

 How Support is Determined